getgauge/docs.gauge.org/using.rst

 in previous execution.
 Failed scenarios can be run using the ``--failed`` flag of Gauge.

-Say you run ``gauge specs`` and 3 scenarios failed, you can run re-run only failed scenarios instead of executing all scenarios by following command.
+Say you run ``gauge run specs`` and 3 scenarios failed, you can run re-run only failed scenarios instead of executing all scenarios by following command.

 .. code-block:: console

-    gauge --failed
+    gauge run --failed

 This command will even set the flags which you had provided in your previous run.
 For example, if you had executed command as

 .. code-block:: console

-    gauge --env="chrome" --verbose specs
+    gauge run --env="chrome" --verbose specs

-and 3 scenarios failed in this run, the ``gauge --failed`` command sets the ``--env`` and ``--verbose`` flags to corresponding values and executes only the 3 failed scenarios.
-In this case ``gauge --failed`` is equivalent to command
+and 3 scenarios failed in this run, the ``gauge run --failed`` command sets the ``--env`` and ``--verbose`` flags to corresponding values and executes only the 3 failed scenarios.
+In this case ``gauge run --failed`` is equivalent to command

 .. code-block:: console

-    gauge --env="chrome" --verbose specs <path_to_failed_scenarios>
+    gauge run --env="chrome" --verbose specs <path_to_failed_scenarios>

 Refactoring
 ^^^^^^^^^^^